tsetsova/tsetsova/README.md

 ### Hi there 👋

 I'm Ina, a fullstack software developer with over 7 years of experience.

+I love working with friendly collaborative teams, building customer-centric well-tested products!

 - 🌱 I work at OysterHR, helping make it easier for folks to hire in over 180+ countries
 - 📫 How to reach me: Feel free to send me a message on [Linkedin](https://www.linkedin.com/feed/)
-- 🔭 Fun Fact: I love gaming: board games and video games alike!
+- 🔭 Fun Fact: I love gaming, board games and video games alike!